Could a slain British scientist’s selfless final act help catch his killer?

 ‘A pioneer in the realm of imaging young planets’

-Growing up in the historic English market town of Chertsey, Surrey, 29 kilometres southwest of central London, Willson’s lifelong fascination with the stars began when he was just a toddler, Ms Easingfield recalled.
+Growing up in the historic English market town of Chertsey, Surrey, 29 kilometres southwest of central London, Willson’s lifelong fascination with the stars began when he was just a toddler, Ms Easingwood recalled.

 “He was always reading and learning.
 He wanted to know everything about everything,” she said.